5 Fireplace Maintenance Tasks to Complete Every Fall

-As days get shorter and weather gets colder, we retreat indoors to the warmth of our homes and hearths.
+As days get shorter and the weather gets colder, we retreat indoors to the warmth of our homes and hearths.
 If you have a fireplace, fall is a great time to make sure the chimney and flue are in good working order.
-If your assessment uncovers any issues that gives you pause, call in a chimney professional to diagnose the problem before it gets big, expensive, and potentially dangerous.
+If your assessment uncovers any issues that give you pause, call in a chimney professional to diagnose the problem before it gets big, expensive, and potentially dangerous.
+With temperatures dipping, what are you waiting for?
+Start your fireplace maintenance checklist with these five to-dos.

 Visually assess the chimney from the outside.
 Is it leaning?
 Are there any chipped bricks or masonry joints?
 Do you see any cracks or holes?
 If your chimney is factory-built metal, look for any corrosion, stains, or loose sections.
 If your chimney is exposed to your attic, make sure to check there, as well.
 Look for any signs indicating that repairs are necessary.

-A good cap can reduce damage caused to a chimney by water and wildlife.
+Next, incorporate a strong defense into your fireplace maintenance: a good chimney cap.
+This can reduce damage caused to a chimney by water and wildlife.
 Rain and snow can enter an uncapped chimney and subsequently freeze and thaw, causing expansion damage.
-Small wildlife can nest in chimneys, clogging them and potentially introducing fleas, ticks, worms and other disease-causing pests into the home.
-A chimney cap with screen mesh will keep animals out, while shielding your roof from embers and sparks.
+Small wildlife can nest in chimneys, clogging them and potentially introducing fleas, ticks, worms, and other disease-causing pests into the home.
+A chimney cap with screen mesh will keep animals out while shielding your roof from embers and sparks.

 Open the clean-out door from the base of the flue, located either in your basement or outside the house.
 Using a small mirror and flashlight to see up the flue, look for buildup of soot and also any cracks, holes, or separations.
 If in doubt, give your chimney professional a call for a good checkup and cleaning.